vruusmann/openscoring.io/_posts/2023-01-28-python_xgboost_aft_pmml.md

 However, the above code is not suitable for productionization!

-A quick cast using the `category` data type alias creates a new `CategoricalDtype` object on each and every invocation.
+A quick cast using the `category` data type alias creates a new `CategoricalDtype` object on each and every call.
 Its "business state" is a mapping from category levels to category indices.
 If a testing dataset does not have exactly the same set of unique category levels as the training dataset, then the mapping will be different, and along with it all the predictions.